tslilyai/evolutionary_islands/README.md

 To run the evolution, run `python island_example.py [--num_epochs 100] [--test_failures]`, replacing the file name with your own specific instantiations of the Island and Agents classes.

-If test_failures is set, then an island will randomly die with some probability at any time to test machine crashes/failures.
+If `--test_failures` is set, then an island will randomly die with some probability at any time to test machine crashes/failures.
 In addition, it will force a timeout during message responses with some random probability to test what happens should the network connection be slow.

 When the system is run, each machine prints out messages (color-coded per machine) that describe the messages the machine is receiving or sending, and the migration status of the machine (including its migration ID).